au-research/raid-metadata/readme.md

-Specifications of RAiD metadata schema and vobabularies.
+Specification/documentation of RAiD metadata schema and vobabularies.